Societatem Colimus Pro Scientiam Humanitus Enitentes

 Coronavirus (COVID-19) Update:

-With the closure of schools in Washington State, the WWU Honors team will be working from home.
+The WWU Honors team is currently working from home.
 If you need to contact the Honors Program, the best way to reach us is by email.

 What's New in Honors